PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - A4 = D4.BA + (D3.MC or D3.MS & D2.MC or D3.MS & D2.MS & D1.MC or D3.MS & D2.MS & D1.MS & D0.MC)
 - A5 = D4.MC or D4.MS & D3.MC or D4.MS & D3.MS & D2.MC or D4.MS & D3.MS & D2.MS & D1.MC or D4.MS & D3.MS & D2.MS & D1.MS & D0.MC

+Looking at the above diagram and thinking about the A5 and A4 calculations, some thoughtss:
-Answer digit A5 is the earliest-revalued answer.
+- Answer digit A5 is the earliest-revalued answer.
 It is always 0 or 1.
-It must be calculated in steps 8 to 11, and revealed in step 11.
-Analysing the attention pattern, it turns out there are not enough active heads+layers in steps 8 to 11 to do all the parts of A5 calculation if the BA, MC and MS state data are calculated independently.
+As it is revealed in step 11, it must be calculated in steps 8 to 11.
+There are only 7 useful steps+heads (plus MLP layers) in these steps to do the above A5 calculation in.
+- Answer digit A4 is revealed one step later, and only has another 5 useful steps+heads (plus MLP layer) to do the above A4 calculation in.
+- Reusing the (hypothetical) A5 sub-calculations as part of the A4 sub-calculations looks complex.
+Our intuition is that there are not enough useful heads+steps in steps 8 to 11 to do the A5 and A4 calculations.
 So hypothesis #1 is incorrect.

 # Hypothesis #2
+Our second hypothesis was that the 2 layer algorithm:
+- Has a **more compact** data representation (That is, it does not store BA, MC1 and US9 data as separate datums.)
-To calculate A5 by step 11, the model must be packing more calculation into each head+layer in steps 8 to 11.
-A more compact representation of data would allow this.
+- Can therefore pack more calculations into each head+layer in steps 8 to 11 (so it can calculate A5 in time).
+- Has a data representation that allows re-use of some A5 sub-calculations in the A4-calculation (so it can calculate A4 in time).

 In hypothesis #2, we assume the model stores the sum of each digit pair as a single token in the range “0” to “18” (covering 0+0 to 9+9).
 We name this operator Dn.T1 - where T stands for “token addition” (and the 1 will be explained later):
 - Dn.T1 = Dn + Dn’